The Account Settings area is where you can view your account's subscription information and customize several aspects of your account.

 User Session Timeout

 - Select the length of time that you would like KnowBe4 user sessions to remain active.
-After the specified time period of account inactivity has passed, admins will be logged out.
+After the specified time period of account inactivity has passed, users will be logged out.
 The default setting is 48 hours.

 Minimum Password Length